John Chavis (American football): Early career

 Before returning to Tennessee (where he had briefly been a graduate assistant), Chavis had been defensive coordinator at Alabama A&M, a historically Black university.
 There he led the defense of the Division II school to the best defensive record in the nation.
 The Bulldogs ranked first in total defense in 1987 and 1988.

-Before taking the defensive coordinator job at Alabama A&M, Chavis coached as a graduate assistant at Tennessee in 1979, as defensive line coach at Alabama A&M from 1980–83 and then as defensive line coach and defensive coordinator at Alabama State in 1984-85.
+Before taking the defensive coordinator job at Alabama A&M, Chavis coached as a graduate assistant at Tennessee in 1979, as defensive line coach at Alabama A&M from 1980 to 1983 and then as defensive line coach and defensive coordinator at Alabama State in 1984–85.

 Tennessee

 Chavis returned to Tennessee in 1989 as defensive line and linebackers coach under his former college coach, Johnny Majors.
 He was promoted to defensive coordinator under Majors' successor, Phillip Fulmer, in 1995.
 Under Chavis' watch, Tennessee gained a reputation for fielding some of the stingiest defenses in the nation.

 Following the national championship season of 1998, Chavis was named the SEC's outstanding linebacker coach.
 Tennessee's defense led the SEC in 1996 and ranked in the top three five of the past seven years.

 In addition to supervising linebackers and the overall defense, Chavis in 1999 was named assistant head coach.

 Following the 2006 season, Chavis was named as the Assistant Football Coach of the Year by the American Football Coaches Association.

 Chavis and other members of the staff saw increased pressure after a slow start to the 2007 season, including double-digit losses to California and Florida.
 Yet, the 2007 Tennessee team competed in the SEC Championship game against an LSU team that won the National Championship that year.

 In that SEC Championship game against LSU, the final score was 21 to 14, with 7 of LSU's points coming from an interception return for a touchdown.
 A year later Les Miles reached out to Chavis to become the defensive coordinator for LSU largely due to how impressed Miles was with Chief's defensive performance at the SEC Championship game.